-- 26. In addition to CEDAW, some States referred to specific international and/or regional instruments they perceive as relevant to the interpretation of the phrase 'serious acts of violence against women', including: - The Declaration on the Elimination of Violence against Women18 - The Inter-American Convention on the Prevention, Punishment, and Eradication of Violence against Women (Convention of Belém do Pará)19 - The Council of Europe Convention on preventing and combating violence against women and domestic violence, better known as the Istanbul Convention.
+26. In addition to CEDAW, some States referred to specific international and/or regional instruments they perceive as relevant to the interpretation of the phrase 'serious acts of violence against women', including:

+- The Declaration on the Elimination of Violence against Women15 - The Inter-American Convention on the Prevention, Punishment, and Eradication of Violence against Women (Convention of Belém do Pará)16 - The Council of Europe Convention on preventing and combating violence against women and domestic violence, better known as the Istanbul Convention - The 1995 Beijing Declaration and Platform for Action.